you-dont-need/You-Dont-Need-GUI/readme.md

 ![grep](./grep.jpg)

-## search in all files in current working directory, quickly: (entire disk in less than 15 minutes)
+## search in all files in current working directory, quickly (entire disk in less than 15 minutes)

 **STOP CMD/CTRL + F IN A DIRECTORY** :-1: